freedomofpress/securedrop-protocol/README.md

 ## Assumptions

-* **This is a cryptographic protocol conducted via a REST API.**  In theory, it is agnostic to the underlying transport.
-In practice, all parties communicate with the server via HTTP over Tor.
+* **This is a cryptographic protocol agnostic to the underlying transport.**
+  In this proof-of-concept implementation, the server exposes a REST API; all parties communicate with the server via HTTP over Tor.
+A production implementation may use HTTP and/or WebSockets over Tor.
-    * The protocol is amenable to mitigations against traffic analysis, but they are out of scope.
+    * The protocol is amenable to mitigations against traffic analysis beyond the use of Tor, but they are out of the scope of this document.

 * **Message expiry/deletion will occur on a fuzzy interval.**
   The computation and bandwidth required for the message-fetching portion of this protocol limits the number of messages that can be stored on the server at once (a current estimate is that more than a few thousand would produce unreasonably slow computation times).